 Hurricane Season: How Marathon Petroleum Prepares for Nature's Worst

-The National Weather Service forecasts as many as six major hurricanes with winds of 111 miles per hour (Category 3) or higher during the 2022 Atlantic hurricane season, which began in June and lasts through the end of November.
+The National Oceanic and Atmospheric Administration is predicting five to nine possible hurricanes (winds of 74 mph or higher), including one to four major hurricanes (winds of 111 mph or higher), during the 2023 Atlantic hurricane season, which runs from June 1 through November 30.
 Marathon Petroleum incorporates extreme weather planning into its emergency preparedness and response program, taking additional steps prior to the hurricane season to increase the readiness of facilities, particularly in the Atlantic and Gulf Coast regions.

 The company’s Emergency Preparedness Group (EPG) facilitates meetings of a cross-organizational team called the Hurricane Advisory Committee (HAC), which monitors storms throughout the hurricane season.
 With as many as 50 participants from various company operating components and organizations, the HAC makes certain the appropriate groups have the latest weather updates and communicate effectively before storms make landfall.
 Before the onset of the Atlantic hurricane season each year, the HAC meets to review lessons learned from the previous year and ensure the company is prepared for the upcoming season.

 “The goal is to review the new season’s predictions and confirm our facilities’ preparedness levels, their risks and the potential impacts they could face,” said Marathon Petroleum Health, Environment and Safety Professional Tracy Cowan of the EPG.
-“Now that the season has begun, we stay in contact with operating components, monitor weather patterns and storm activity, and arrange additional HAC calls if needed.”
+“During the season, we stay in contact with operating components, monitor weather patterns and storm activity, and arrange additional HAC calls if needed.”

 Preparation Runs Deep